There are two ways to be actively involved:

-    - The Francophone Patient Circle (6-8 people) aims to have an equal representation from people whose lives are affected by type 1 and type 2 diabetes.
+- The Francophone and Immigrant Patient Circle (6-8 people) aims to have an equal representation from people whose lives are affected by type 1 and type 2 diabetes.

 - The Indigenous Patient Advisory Circle (8-15 people) aims to have an equal representation from people whose lives are affected by type 1 and type 2 diabetes.

-What does it mean to be part of the General Patient Circle?
+What does it mean to be part of the Collective Patient Circle?

 Members of the General Patient Circle (10-15 people) will meet approximately 8 times per year to discuss strategic goals of the Circles.
 There will be at least one in-person meeting, and the other meetings will be by telephone or another method suitable for everyone (to be discussed among members).
 The meetings will last about 90 minutes and will be in English.

-What does it mean to be part of the Francophone Patient Circle?
+What does it mean to be part of the Francophone and Immigrant Patient Circle?

 Members of the Francophone Patient Circle (6-8 people) will meet approximately 4 times per year to discuss goals and issues specific to this Circle.
 There will be at least one in-person meeting, and the other meetings will be by telephone or another method suitable for everyone (to be discussed among members).
 The meetings will last about 90 minutes and will be in French.